Greece to end its bond market exile on Thursday

 PPC (DEHr.AT), the country's biggest power producer is set to become later this month its first state-controlled company to issue a bond since the debt crisis erupted.

-(Additional reporting by Helene Durand in London, George Georgiopoulos, Costas Pitas and Renee Maltezou in Athens and Anna Yukhananov in Washington.; Writing by Harry Papachristou; Editing by Jeremy Gaunt and Andrew Heavens)
+(Additional reporting by George Georgiopoulos, Costas Pitas, Renee Maltezou; writing by Harry Papachristou Editing by Jeremy Gaunt)